skooner-k8s/skooner/README.md

 ```

+Additionally, there are a few other OIDC options you can provide via environment variables.
+First is `OIDC_SCOPES`.
+The default value for this value is `openid email`, but additional scopes can also be added using something like `OIDC_SCOPES="openid email groups"`.

+The other option is `OIDC_METADATA`.
+K8Dash uses the excellent [node-openid-client](https://github.com/panva/node-openid-client) module. `OIDC_METADATA` will take a json string and pass it to the `Client` constructor.
+Docs [here](https://github.com/panva/node-openid-client/blob/master/docs/README.md#client).
+For example, `OIDC_METADATA='{"token_endpoint_auth_method":"client_secret_post"}`

 ## Running k8dash with NodePort
 If you do not have an ingress server setup, you can utilize a NodePort service as configured in the [kubernetes-k8dash-nodeport.yaml](https://raw.githubusercontent.com/herbrandson/k8dash/master/kubernetes-k8dash-nodeport.yaml).
 This is ideal when creating a single node master, or if you want to get up and running as fast as possible.